Journal of Literary Criticism and Rhetoric

 چکیده [English]

-This article presents a critical and sociological examination of Notes of a Dictator by Hedayatollah Hakimollahi, offering a detailed analysis of the complex transformation of the protagonist from a seemingly justice-oriented, lower-class citizen into an ideologically driven, totalitarian dictator.
-The study seeks to uncover how social, psychological, and class-based conditions pave the way for this tragic trajectory, and how latent forces of power and ideology systematically convert a social actor—initially committed to liberation and justice—into a reproducer of the very violence against which they once rebelled.
+With a critical and sociological approach, this article offers an in-depth examination of Notes of a Dictator, a novel by Hedayatollah Hakim-Elahi.
+It analyzes the intricate trajectory of the protagonist’s transformation—from a marginalized citizen who appears to champion justice, into an ideological and totalitarian dictator.
+The study seeks to reveal how social, psychological, and class-based contexts pave the way for this tragic metamorphosis, and how hidden forces of power and ideology gradually turn a social actor—initially committed to liberation and justice—into a reproducer of the very violence he once sought to resist.

-The research employs a multilayered theoretical framework.
-First, critical Marxism, with an emphasis on class conflict, alienation, and structural inequalities, illuminates the economic and social foundations underlying the protagonist’s moral and political decline.
-Second, literary sociology, drawing on the insights of Lucien Goldmann and Georg Lukács, interprets the text as both a reflection and a representation of the material and class structures that shape human consciousness and social relations.
-Third, Michel Foucault’s concepts of power, discipline, and the production of knowledge allow for a nuanced reading of the subtle, often invisible processes of domination and ideological construction embedded within the narrative.
+This analysis rests on a multilayered theoretical framework.
+First, the principles of Critical Marxism, with emphasis on class conflict and alienation, illuminate the economic and social foundations of the protagonist’s downfall.
+Second, the sociology of literature—drawing on the insights of Lucien Goldmann and Georg Lukács—interprets the novel as a reflection and representation of the material and class structures of society.
+Third, Michel Foucault’s concepts of power provide the tools to identify the subtle, microscopic mechanisms of domination and the production of ideological “truth” within the narrative.

-The findings suggest that the socialist discourse depicted in the novel, when severed from institutional oversight and participatory mechanisms, gradually loses its emancipatory potential.
-In conjunction with entrenched and pathological structures of power, this discourse transforms into a tool for legitimizing violence, suppression, and the reproduction of social inequality.
-The protagonist, initially emblematic of justice-seeking zeal and egalitarian ideals, becomes entrapped in ideological mechanisms akin to those theorized by Louis Althusser, reproducing both social and cognitive forms of subjugation.
-Ultimately, he emerges not as a liberator, but as an instrument of the ruling class, illustrating the intricate interplay between individual agency, ideological domination, and the structural forces that shape historical trajectories of oppression.
+The findings demonstrate that the novel’s dominant socialist discourse, in the absence of regulatory institutions and participatory mechanisms, gradually loses its emancipatory meaning.
+In its entanglement with pathological structures of power, it becomes an instrument for legitimizing violence, suppression, and the reproduction of inequality.
+The protagonist—initially a symbol of the fervor for justice and the ideal of equality—through the workings of ideological mechanisms, as theorized by Louis Althusser, becomes ensnared in reproducing social and mental misrecognition.
+Ultimately, he emerges not as a liberator, but as an instrument of the ruling class’s domination.

 کلیدواژهها [English]